Introduction

 Like the following example, clients can always get successful responses even though there is pod termination.

-Caveats) If it takes longer to complete connections of an application server than the terminationGracePeriodSeconds
+Caveats) If it takes longer to complete connections of an application server than the terminationGracePeriodSeconds of a pod,

-you might get connection reset errors even if you enabled EXIT_ON_ZERO_ACTIVE_CONNECTIONS=true
+you might get connection reset errors even if you enabled EXIT_ON_ZERO_ACTIVE_CONNECTIONS=true.

-It’s because the container which is not terminated terminationGracePeriodSeconds
+It’s because the container which is not terminated terminationGracePeriodSeconds after SIGTERM

 will be forced to be terminated by SIGKILL.

-Therefore, in such cases, you should probably set terminationGracePeriodSeconds
+Therefore, in such cases, you should probably set terminationGracePeriodSeconds to a higher values.

 The default value is 30s for now.